adkelley/babashka-jisho/README.md

 `$ bb -m jisho.main 問い -p` will return the parts of speech for 問い (i.e, query)

+`$ bb -m jisho.main 問い -d` List all the english definitions for each of the senses.

 `$ bb -m jisho.main 問い 1 -e 0` The integer arguments are the slug index and the senses index, respectively.
 This example will return the first english definition from the 2nd slug in the map for 問い (i.e, query).

-## New Features TBD
-`$ bb -m jisho.main 問い -d` List all the english definitions for each of the senses.
+## Wish List